-The requirements for the Master of Arts for Teachers (English as a Second Language) degree include at least 49 credits of coursework, and intermediate-level competence in a language other than English.
-The degree can be completed within six full-time quarters, and completion within eight full-time quarters (or their part-time equivalent) is acceptable for satisfactory progress.
+The requirements for the Master of Arts for Teachers (English as a Second Language) degree include at least 44 credits of coursework, and intermediate-level competence in a language other than English.
+The degree can be completed within six full-time quarters.

 - 1 elective (Any course 400-level or above in English, Anthropology, or Linguistics, including those listed above, or any foreign language course not used to fulfill the language requirement may fulfill the elective requirement.
 An elective may also be approved from related courses in other fields.)